longlivewama/bstacle-Avoiding-Robot-Using-Arduino-and-Computer-Vision-Object-Detection-App/README.md

 This project merges robotics and AI to build an autonomous robot capable of environmental awareness through sensors and vision — a practical step toward intelligent robotic systems.

----

-## License

-This project is open-source under the MIT License.
-Feel free to use, modify, and share it with attribution.